 - Prepare for the reality that your birth plan may not happen exactly as you’d hoped.
 Women with type 1 are at a higher risk of requiring induced labor or delivery by C-section (3).
 Discuss these scenarios with your health team to help you to feel empowered and prepared.

 Beginning at approximately 34 weeks, you will begin seeing your OB/GYN once per week (4).
 These appointments are especially important for monitoring for signs of pre-eclampsia (women with type 1 are at a higher risk of developing this), evaluating your baby’s positioning and movements and checking your A1C.
 If you have a history of retinopathy, you will also have regular vision checks throughout pregnancy (1).

 Pack your bag

-It’s best to pack your “go bag” early in the 3rd trimester, just in case you need to go to the hospital earlier than expected.
-As a mom with Type 1, you will need a few extra items in your bag, including:
+It’s best to pack your “go bag” early in the third trimester, just in case you need to go to the hospital earlier than expected.
+As a mom with type 1, you will need a few extra items in your bag, including:

 - Insulin management supplies: glucose meter, needles/pens, insulin, test strips